Tuning Fairness by Balancing Target Labels: Experiments

-In addition to the GP and LR baselines, we compare our proposed model with the following methods: Support Vector Machine (\emph{SVM}), \emph{Kamiran \& Calders}~\cite{kamiran2012data} (``reweighing'' method), \emph{Agarwal et al.}~\cite{AgaBeyDudLanetal18} (using logistic regression as the classifier) and several methods given by Zafar et al.~\cite{zafar2017fairnessconstraints,zafar2017fairnesstreatment}, which include maximizing accuracy under demographic parity fairness constraints (\emph{ZafarFairness}), maximizing demographic parity fairness under accuracy constraints (\emph{ZafarAccuracy}), and removing disparate mistreatment by constraining the false negative rate (\emph{ZafarEqOpp}).
-We make use of the fairness comparison by Friedler et al.~\cite{friedler2018comparative} where every method is evaluated over 10 repeats that each have different splits of the training and test set.
+In addition to the GP and LR baselines, we compare our proposed model with the following methods: Support Vector Machine (\emph{SVM}), \emph{Kamiran \& Calders}~\citep{kamiran2012data} (``reweighing'' method), \emph{Agarwal et al.}~\citep{AgaBeyDudLanetal18} (using logistic regression as the classifier) and several methods given by Zafar et al.~\citep{zafar2017fairnessconstraints,zafar2017fairnesstreatment}, which include maximising accuracy under demographic parity fairness constraints (\emph{ZafarFairness}), maximising demographic parity fairness under accuracy constraints (\emph{ZafarAccuracy}), and removing disparate mistreatment by constraining the false negative rate (\emph{ZafarEqOpp}).
+Every method is evaluated over 10 repeats that each have different splits of the training and test set.